tsperling/to-do-list/README.md

 **2. Build front-end**

-   Layout must be as follow:
+   Layout must be as follows:

    ![Alt text](assets/site-layout.png?raw=true "Title")
    Please note that the above image and logo are in the 'assets' folder.